Easy Piano Sheet Music - Get Started With These Hits on Your Piano!

 3 Types of Easy Arrangements

 • Easy piano arrangements: This type of easy piano sheet music is ideal for beginners of any age.
-Clear notation, few accidentals, a calm left hand, an easy rhythm, etc. guarantee a great sound and learning experience, but are well suited to be played to an audience!
+Clear notation, few accidentals, a calm left hand, an easy rhythm, etc. guarantee a great sound and learning experience, well suited to be played to an audience!

-• Leadsheets with chord symbols: Leadsheets can look simple because they just notate the song's melody, and if you combine it with a simple chord progression you might produce a polyphonic sound experience that can be quite motivating.
+• Leadsheets with chord symbols: Leadsheets can look simple because they just notate the song's vocal melody, and if you combine it with a simple chord progression you might produce a polyphonic sound experience that can be quite motivating.
 But - the devil is in the detail.
 Chords may be more intricate than they seem at first glance, and you have to decipher and translate each symbol into what it tells you to play on the keyboard.
 This may tire a beginner.

 • Children's piano books: Children's songs are easily recognizable, they usually have a regular rhythm and a structured, repetitive song pattern.
 This makes them ideal for piano beginners.
 Adults, however, are often underwhelmed when expected to start their piano journey playing music for children.